jackyzha0/jackyzha0.github.io/content/thoughts/PBFT.md

 ![[thoughts/images/3pc-pbft.png]]*Replica 0 is the primary, replica 3 is faulty, and C is the client*

 ## Garbage Collection

-As we assume only partially synchronous model, we can't assume any unresponsive node won't rejoin at some later point.
+As we assume only asynchronous model, we can't assume any unresponsive node won't rejoin at some later point.
 So either, we need to keep all log entries around potentially forever (not idea), or have some way to transfer state between nodes (which requires nodes to prove correctness of state).

 Generate state correctness proofs are expensive so only happen once every 100 sequence numbers (a stable checkpoint).